web3privacy/constitution/README.md

 # Web3Privacy Now Constitution

-This repository is the canonical source for the Web3Privacy Now Constitution.
+This repository is the canonical source for the *Web3Privacy Now Constitution*.
 This document defines our governance, our principles, and our shared commitment to building a future where privacy is a default, not a feature.

 It is designed to be a resilient foundation that empowers our community, stimulates collaboration, and provides a clear path for turning ambitious ideas into meaningful impact.